- Places to Explore

 - German Phrases

 Wartime bombs destroyed much of Leipzig's city center, but reconstruction efforts have uncovered one of Europe's most vibrant cities.
-Leipzig's art nouveau flair is best discovered by exploring the countless alleys, covered courtyards, and passageways.
-Many unattractive buildings from the postwar period remain, but only reinforce Leipzig's position on the line between modernity and antiquity.
+Leipzig's art-nouveau flair is best discovered by exploring the countless alleys, covered courtyards, and passageways.
+Some unattractive buildings from the postwar period remain, but only reinforce Leipzig's position on the line between modernity and antiquity.

-With a population of about 523,000, Leipzig is the second-largest city in eastern Germany (after Berlin) and has long been a center of printing and bookselling.
+With a population of about 535,000, Leipzig is the third-largest city in eastern Germany (after Berlin and Dresden) and has long been a center of printing and bookselling.
 Astride major trade routes, it was an important market town in the Middle Ages, and it continues to be a trading center, thanks to the Leipziger Messe (trade and fair shows) throughout the year that bring together buyers from East and West.

 Unfortunately, Leipzig has a tendency to underwhelm first-time visitors.
 If you take Leipzig slow and have some cake, its subtle, hidden charms may surprise you.